Brendan Donovan Player Props: Cardinals vs. Nationals

 - The pitching staff for the Nationals has a collective 7.6 K/9, the second-worst in the league.

-- The Nationals' 4.68 team ERA ranks 26th among all MLB pitching staffs.
+- The Nationals' 4.74 team ERA ranks 26th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.